GaehnJal/GaehnJal/README.md

 - 👋 Hi, I’m @GaehnJal
-- 👀 I’m interested in ...
+- 👀 I’m interested in void???
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning...
+Why is there a plant?
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: Be faster then me
-- 😄 Pronouns: ...
+- 😄 Pronouns: the ultimate
-- ⚡ Fun fact: I'm dumb
+- ⚡ Fun fact: My IQ is lower than 0

 <!---
 GaehnJal/GaehnJal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.